 Slow-baking onions gives them a mellow sweetness.
 Try this with naturally sweet Vidalia onions.

-- 1 cup homemade or canned vegetable stock
+- 1 cup homemade or prepared vegetable broth

 - 1/4 cup agave nectar or maple syrup